-The original proposal permitted a customer, or an associated person in an intraindustry controversy, to require an explained decision.
+The original proposed rule change would have permitted a customer, or an associated person in an intra-industry controversy, to require an explained decision.
 Many commenters objected to the one-sided nature of that provision.
-Under the proposed rule change, all parties to a case must agree to an explained decision.
-While the arbitrators will be resolving the entire
+Under the new proposed rule change, all parties to a case would have to agree to an explained decision.
+While the arbitrators will be resolving the entire matter and the explained decision would normally address all the claims asserted by the parties, the parties may request that an explained decision address only certain claims.
+Requiring the parties' joint agreement to an explained decision is consistent with FINRA's general policy to accommodate a joint request of the parties.